LLC Frequently Asked Questions (FAQs)

 - Photo ID

-This report is mandatory for the vast majority of LLCs in the U.S. (including those in Idaho), and must be filed within 30 days of formation.
-Companies formed before January 1, 2024, however, have until 2025 to file their BOI report, and they do NOT need to include a company applicant.
+This report is mandatory for the vast majority of LLCs in the U.S. (including those in Idaho), and must be filed within 90 days of formation.
+Companies formed after 2024, however, have only 30 days to report.
+Businesses formed before 2024 have until January 1, 2025 to file their BOI report, and they do NOT need to include a company applicant.

 What are beneficial owners and company applicants?